 Craving Cranberries -The Energetics & Healing Properties of Cranberries

 These bright little gems often grace many a Thanksgiving table or harvest festival table.
 Sadly, the holiday table is often the only time they are eaten even though cranberries are packed with nutritional and energetic benefits.
-Personally, I believe that cranberries should be a regular part of our diets.
+Personally, I believe that cranberries should be a regular part of our diets — especially for women.

 A little background on cranberries